YangLin404/lora_weather_station/README.md

-# Weather station
+# Weather station with loRa
 ## Introduction
 The purpose of this project is to build a weather station by using loRa technology and [WSO2 msf4j](http://wso2.com/products/microservices-framework-for-java/) framework.
 In this demo we will be monitoring the temperature, humidity, pressure and light.
+These data will be stored, visualized and analyzed.

 LoRa is a new standard fot the IoT, It provides a long range, low power, but also low bandwidth communication between lora devices.